manweile/BTFMI/README.md

 **DO NOT UPDATE THIS BOARD WHEN YOU OPEN THE IDE AND GET UPDATE INFO DIALOG BOX**

-# Required Arduino Libraries:
+# Required Arduino Libraries

-## Pre-installed Arduino hardware libraries:
+## Pre-installed Arduino hardware libraries

 [SPI](https://www.arduino.cc/reference/en/language/functions/communication/spi/)